 The Water Convention pays special attention to the development of cooperation on monitoring of transboundary waters.
 Joint monitoring, assessment of transboundary waters and exchange of information are among its key obligations.
 As part of its implementation, a number of guidance documents have been developed that take into account the practical experience of countries in monitoring and assessing transboundary rivers, lakes and groundwater.
-As part of activities for 2022-2024, an updated version of the Strategies for monitoring and assessment of transboundary rivers, lakes and groundwaters is being prepared and a new publication “Good practices and lessons learned in transboundary data exchange” is under development.
+As part of activities for 2022-2024, an updated version of the Strategies for monitoring and assessment of transboundary rivers, lakes and groundwaters was published and a new publication “Good practices and lessons learned in transboundary data exchange” is under development.

 The International Water Assessment Centre (IWAC) assists in the implementation of the Convention in practice.
 IWAC’s programme of work for 2022-2024 provides support in updating and preparing the guidance materials of the Convention on monitoring and assessment, including through the organization of a regional workshop in Central Asia, aimed at facilitating the exchange of experience in the field of monitoring water resources, and improving cooperation between the countries of the region on protection and use of water resources.

-The objectives of a regional workshop are:
+The objectives of the regional workshop were to:

 - Improve cooperation between the countries of the region in the protection and use of water resources;

 Identify lessons learned and good practices as possible examples to be included in the new publication “Good practices and lessons learned in transboundary data exchange”.